jwbnw/dappdesk/readme.md

 ## Visit the Beta

-We're currently hosting the Hackathon Beta on github pages: <a href="https://jwbnw.github.io/dappdesk/#/"> Visit Dapp Desk Beta </a>
+We're currently hosting the Hackathon Beta on github pages: <a href="https://jwbnw.github.io/dappdesk/#/">Visit Dapp Desk Beta </a>

+## Read the LitePaper

+Checkout the Litepaper to learn more about the problems we're trying to solve: <a href="https://github.com/jwbnw/dappdesk/blob/main/DappDeskLitepaper.pdf">Read Litepaper </a>

 ### Building it yourself